2025 North Alabama Lions football team

-The 2025 North Alabama Lions football team represent the University of North Alabama as a member of the United Athletic Conference (UAC) during the 2025 NCAA Division I FCS football season.
-The Lions are led by third-year head coach Brent Dearmon and play their home games at Braly Municipal Stadium in Florence, Alabama.
+The 2025 North Alabama Lions football team represented the University of North Alabama as a member of the United Athletic Conference (UAC) during the 2025 NCAA Division I FCS football season.
+The Lions were led by third-year head coach Brent Dearmon and played their home games at Braly Municipal Stadium in Florence, Alabama.
+The season marked the final season for the Lions at Braly Municipal Stadium.